intergiro/developer-portal/docs/integrate/getting-started/authentication.md

 }
 ```

-Whether it's the first time logging in or refreshing existing expired session, always keep latest `refresh_token` for the next renewal.
+Whether it's the first time logging in or refreshing existing expired session, always keep the latest `refresh_token` for the next renewal.